cloudmesh-community/book/chapters/class/e222-syllabus.md

 Technologies covered: piazza, git, pycharm, virtualbox, pyenv, python

-Exersise: Continue to work on REST service.
+Exercise: Continue to work on REST service.

 #### Week 5.
 Introduction to simple Containers

 We will be providing an introduction to containers and container technologies.
-Excercises will include to run the REST services that we developed earlier to start in containers and utilize them.
+Exercises will include to run the REST services that we developed earlier to start in containers and utilize them.

 * Motivation - Microservices